 IMAGE: Christopher Michel via Wikimedia Commons

 Kona Coffee is one of the most expensive coffees on the market and if you don't know how to roast coffee, it is easily ruined.
 Our Master Roaster has been roasting for over forty two years so he knows how to buy green coffee and how to hand-roast the green arabica beans into delicious coffee for you cup.

-Where does this coffee come from, and why is it so admired compared to other coffees?
+Where does Kona Coffee come from, and why is it so admired compared to other coffees?

 The Sad History of Kona Coffee

-The history of the coffee crop in Hawai’i is complicated, and hard to trace.
+The history of coffee in Hawai’i is complicated, and difficult to trace.

 In 1723, coffee was brought to Brazil from England and production quickly spread across Latin and South America.
 Flash forward 100 years, to 1824 when Hawaiian King Kamehameha II and his Queen Kamāmalu, along with Governor Boki of Oahu and his wife went to England to meet with King George IV in England.
 They were forced to conform to English standards of dress and to disregard their own culture to appease King George IV.
 However, they both fell ill with the measles and despite best efforts to keep them alive, Queen Kamāmalu died July 8, 1824 and a heart broken King Kamehameha II died six days later on July 14, 1824.
 Governor Boki and his wife also fell ill but recovered in England.
 When they brought the bodies of the King and Queen back to Hawaii, the ship stopped in Brazil, and Boki picked up several Arabica coffee trees which he brought back to Hawaii with the intent of planting them on the island of Oahu.

 Printed by C. Hullmandel; drawn on stone from the original painting by John Hayter.
 London 1824